jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools_not_curated.md

 - when speed is important
 Alignment-free.
 Mysterious encoding of protein seqs, allows comparison really fast.

+[`miniprot`](https://github.com/lh3/miniprot) spliced alignment of protein seq to genome seq (similar to genewise and exonerate).
+Not optimized for distant comparisons but it's doable.

 ## EMBL-EBI ProtVar database

 https://www.ebi.ac.uk/ProtVar